+6.1.6.1.1 When generated

+This primitive is generated by the next higher layer to request that the MLME resets the MAC to initial conditions.
+The MLME-RESET.request primitive shall be used prior to use of the MLME-START.request primitive.

+6.1.6.1.2 Effect on receipt

-If TRUE, the MAC sublayer is reset and all MAC PIB fields are set to their default values.
-If FALSE, the MAC sublayer is reset, but all MAC PIB fields retain their values prior to the generation of the MLME-RESET.request primitive.
+Depending on the received value of the primitive, the following procedures shall be followed.
+If the value is TRUE, the MAC sublayer is reset and all MAC PIB fields are set to their default values.
+If the value is FALSE, the MAC sublayer is reset, but all MAC PIB fields retain their values prior to the generation of the MLME-RESET.request primitive.

 6.1.6.2 MLME-RESET.confirm